Tag Archives: Italy

 A Silence Shared by Lalla Romano (tr.
 Brian Robert Moore)

-Over the past few years, there has been a resurgence of interest in Italian women writers from the mid-20th century, largely focusing on Natalia Ginzburg, whose work I very much enjoy.
+There’s been something of a resurgence of interest in ‘classic’ Italian women writers in recent years, largely focusing on Natalia Ginzburg, whose work I very much enjoy.
 (Her essay collection The Little Virtues is easily one of my standout reads of the year so far.)
-Other female writers are also being rediscovered, from Alba de Cespedes and Anna Maria Ortese to Elsa Morante and Iris Origo.
+Other female writers from the mid-20th century are also being rediscovered, from Alba de Cespedes and Anna Maria Ortese to Elsa Morante and Iris Origo.
 (Whilst Origo wasn’t born in Italy, she lived there for many years, documenting the events of WW2 from her home in Val d’Orcia, Tuscany.)

 Now we can add the Italian writer, poet and artist Lalla Romano to that list, courtesy of this beautiful reissue of her 1957 novella A Silence Shared – freshly translated by Brian Robert Moore and recently published by Pushkin Press.
 It’s a gorgeous, enigmatic novella, like an ode to stillness and silence, all expressed in Romano’s subtle, poetic prose.